blakestephenanderson/personal-site/_posts/2022-10-03-hot-d-overreliance-on-miscommunication.md

 This trope is often associated with romance stories — in fact, I’ve obliquely written about it [before](https://blakestephenanderson.medium.com/a-lesson-from-la-la-land-ce4c9b6b085d) — but it appears in other genres.
 Calling this cliché a single “trope” is misleading, too, since the miscommunication can come in a lot of different flavors.

-There’s the classic **misunderstanding**, where characters try and fail to resolve an existing or future conflict because of missing intensions or context.
+There’s the classic **misunderstanding**, where characters try and fail to resolve an existing or future conflict because of missing intentions or context.
 This flavor of the trope results in a conversation where both parties either walk away hurt or subsequently feel betrayed since they missed a chance to clear the air.

 Related to that, there’s the **omission**, where a character fails to communicate how they feel to another, resulting in asymmetrical knowledge between them.
 There’s also the **lie**, where a character feeds false information to another, breaking trust or also leading to later feelings of betrayal.